ankit-rathi/AR-Talks/Perspective.md

   - Ready to Run by Kelly Starrett
   - Fitness on the Go by Abhishek Sharma
   - Companion to Yoga by Sivananda
-  - How Not to Die by Michael Greger
+  - How Not to Die by Michael Grege
--
-  - Diet, Excercise and Rest

 - Relationships
   - How To Win Friends And Influence People by Dale Carnegie
   - The 5 Love Languages by Gary Chapman
-  Family and Friends

 - Career
+  - Atomic Habits by James Clear
+  - The 7 Habits Of Highly Effective People by Stephen R. Covey
+  - Deep Work by Cal Newport
+  - Getting Things Done by David Allen
+  - Who Moved My Cheese by Spencer Johnson

 - Wealth
+  - Rich Dad Poor Dad by Robert T. Kiyosaki
+  - Think And Grow Rich by Napoleon Hill
+  - The Joys of Compounding by Gautam Baid
+  - The Psychology of Money by Morgan Housel

 - Goodwill
+  - The Power Of Positive Thinking by Norman Vincent Peale
+  - The Secret by Rhonda Byrne

 Core Ideas: System/Process, Balance, T-Shaped, Compounding, Intertia, Focus, 80/20

 References:
 Overall
 - The Alchemist by Paulo Coelho
-- Atomic Habits by James Clear

 - Thinking Fast And Slow by Daniel Kahneman
 - The Four Agreements by Don Miguel Ruiz
-- The 7 Habits Of Highly Effective People by Stephen R. Covey
 - Best Self by Mike Bayer
 - The Subtle Art of Not Giving a F*ck by Mark Manson Men